ralphjsmit/filament/packages/schemas/docs/02-forms/08-date-time-picker.md

     ->disabledDates(['2000-01-03', '2000-01-15', '2000-01-20'])
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `disabledDates()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 <AutoScreenshot name="forms/fields/date-time-picker/disabled-dates" alt="Date time picker where dates are disabled" version="4.x" />

 ### Closing the picker when a date is selected